RunestoneInteractive/pythonds/_sources/BasicDS/ImplementinganUnorderedListLinkedLists.rst

 Line 13 allows us to check whether we are dealing with the special case described above.
 If ``previous`` did not move, it will still have the value ``None`` when the loop breaks.
-In that case (line 14) the head of the list is modified to refer to the node after the current node, in effect removing the first node from the linked list.
-However, if previous is not ``None``, the node to be removed is somewhere down the linked list structure.
-In this case the previous reference is providing us with the node whose next reference must be changed.
+In that case, the head of the list is modified to refer to the node after the current node (line 14), in effect removing the first node from the linked list.
+However, if ``previous`` is not ``None``, the node to be removed is somewhere down the linked list structure.
+In this case the ``previous`` reference is providing us with the node whose next reference must be changed.
 Line 16 modifies the ``next`` property of the ``previous`` to accomplish the removal.
 Note that in both cases the destination of the